 value: 'false'

 This kills nginx pods every 10 seconds for 30 seconds total.
-Simple, contained, observable.
+Small, contained, and easy to watch, which is exactly where you want to start.

 Pod-Level Chaos